 We each have unique nutritional needs and tolerance levels.
 If you’d like to add more food, consider adding a serving of:

-Low FODMAP Fruit: Strawberries, oranges, and grapes are a few FODMAP-free options.
+Low FODMAP Fruit: Oranges and clementines are a couple of FODMAP-free fruits.
 Check the Monash FODMAP app for more options.

-Low FODMAP Dairy: Enjoy a glass of lactose-free milk or a little low FODMAP cheese (like Cheddar, Swiss, or Havarti) on the side.
+Low FODMAP Dairy: Enjoy a glass of lactose-free milk or a little low FODMAP cheese (like Cheddar, Swiss, or Parmesan).